wchen777/CoreaChord/README.md

 • A toggle bar to let users set different diversity levels of chord progression generation (high diversity = wide variety of chords and uncommon chord progressions, low diversity = limited range of chords and more standard/typical chord progressions)<br>
 • Option to have chords stay in a certain key center

+TA Approval (dlichen): Approved!
+Focus on the generation algorithm and make sure it's sufficiently complex.

 ### Idea 2 — MEWArt

 **Problem:**<br>